Skip to main content

 • processes to:

-• identify and match older people to their care and services
+• identify and match older people to their aged care services

-• provide care statements* to older people in residential aged care.
+• provide care statements to older people in residential care homes.

 Key tasks